tensorlayer/TensorLayer/docs/user/installation.rst

 Python + pip
 -------------

-TensorLayer is build on the top of Python-version TensorFlow.
+TLayer is build on the top of Python-version TensorFlow.
 Please install Python first.

 .. note::